Best travel eSIM for Malaysia in 2026

 Value challengerOperated by YTL Communications, Yes is a smaller mobile and broadband provider.
 Separately, 5G in Malaysia is delivered through a single wholesale network, Digital Nasional Berhad, set up in March 2021 and used by the retail operators.

 Smaller operatorSource: Wikipedia, “Telecommunications in Malaysia” and Wikipedia, “CelcomDigi”, retrieved 30 May 2026.
-Operator names, the Celcom and Digi merger, subscriber figure and the Digital Nasional Berhad 5G model are sourced; the per-brand mapping of which eSIM rides which carrier stays pending verification.
+Operator names, the Celcom and Digi merger, subscriber figure and the Digital Nasional Berhad 5G model are sourced; the per-brand mapping of which eSIM rides which carrier stays a modelled estimate.

 Does Malaysia require ID to register a SIM or eSIM?